-Kypros Kypri is a Professor of Public Health, Epidemiology & Prevention of Alcohol-related Injury and Disease at University of Newcastle.
-He is a NHMRC Senior Research Fellow and UoN Senior Brawn Fellow.
+Kypros Kypri is a Professor in the School of Medicine and Public Health, University of Newcastle.
 Kypros trained in experimental and clinical psychology at the University of NSW, University of Otago, and University of California San Diego, and completed his PhD in injury epidemiology at the University of Otago.
-With the input of many colleagues he has established an alcohol research group at UoN which is the hub of several national and international collaborations.
+He leads a program of alcohol research involving several national and international collaborations.
 These involve methodological, aetiological and intervention studies addressing the disease burden attributable to alcohol consumption, and increasingly, how the alcohol industry manages to influence public policy in ways that suit its commercial interests.

 Lance is the Research Manager at the Centre for Health Initiatives (University of Wollongong) and works across the topic of alcohol and young people including alcohol marketing and advertising.
 Lance also spends his work time in the area of social marketing across a number of areas and enjoys playing football (the world game) and cycling.